 - 2.13 Leicestershire is an attractive rural county with a landscape of considerable variety and complexity which encompasses 18 local landscape character areas including The Wolds, Charnwood Forest, High Leicestershire and the Soar Valley.
-Nine national character areas have been identified in Leicestershire including Mease/Sence Lowlands and Leicestershire & South Derbyshire Coalfield.
+Twelve National Character Areas have been identified by Natural England covering the County of Leicestershire including Mease/Sence Lowlands and Leicestershire & South Derbyshire Coalfield.
 There is no Green Belt but there are twelve Green Wedges around Leicester and five throughout other parts of the county.
 Around 80% of the land use in the County is agricultural, with the emphasis on mixed cereal and livestock farming.
-The majority of soil quality is classified as Grade 3 with relatively small areas of particularly good or poorer quality land. - 2.14 The County has 4.3% woodland cover and contains part of the National Forest.
-Whilst there are no Areas of Outstanding Natural Beauty (AONBs) or National Parks within the County, Charnwood Forest is a distinctive area of upland landscape, which is valued for its international geological importance, rich biodiversity, landscape beauty, historical importance and recreational role.
-The County also includes a range of country parks. - 2.15 Designated sites for the purposes of nature conservation in the County comprise the River Mease (which is designated as a Special Area of Conservation), 75 Sites of Special Scientific Interest (SSSI) (17 of which have been designated for their geological interest), 15 Locally Important Geological Sites, 17 local nature reserves and over 2000 Local Wildlife Sites.
+The majority of soil quality is classified as Grade 3 with relatively small areas of particularly good or poorer quality land. - 2.14 The County has 4.3% woodland cover.
+Whilst there are no Areas of Outstanding Natural Beauty (AONBs) or National Parks within the County, the Charnwood Forest Regional Park encompasses a distinctive area of upland landscape, which is valued for its international geological importance, rich biodiversity, landscape beauty, historical importance and recreational role and which makes up the eastern end of the developing National Forest.
+Within the Park area, Charnwood Lodge is a highly valued National Nature Reserve.
+The County also includes a range of country parks. - 2.15 As of August 2015, designated sites for the purposes of nature conservation in the County comprise the River Mease (which is designated as a Special Area of Conservation), 3 National Nature Reserves (NNR) designated because of its geological interest, 77 Sites of Special Scientific Interest (SSSI) (17 of which have been designated for their geological interest), 48 Locally Important Geological Sites, 16 local nature reserves and 2715 locally designated sites (potential, candidate and Local Wildlife Sites).

-Built Heritage
+Built Heritage and Historic Landscape

-2.16 The County contains 186 Scheduled Ancient Monuments, up to 100 grade I, over 300 grade II, and in excess of 4000 grade II listed buildings, around 200 designated conservation areas together with 14 registered parks and gardens and one registered battlefield.
-The County comprises evidence of historic occupation through from the Palaeolithic, Mesolithic to the Roman and Iron Age, to the Industrial Revolution to Modern eras.
-The older epochs are dominated by archaeological remains such as the Neolithic monuments at Eye Kettleby to the Iron Age small farmsteads on hill and ridge tops, e.g. Beacon Hill.
+2.16 The County contains 186 Scheduled Monuments, up to 100 grade I, over 300 grade II, and in excess of 4000 grade II listed buildings, around 200 designated conservation areas together with 14 registered parks and gardens and one registered battlefield.
+The County comprises evidence of historic occupation through from the Palaeolithic, Mesolithic to the Iron

+Age and Roman, to the Industrial Revolution to Modern eras.
+The older epochs are dominated by archaeological remains such as the nationally significant palaeolithic remains in the gravel-filled channel of the former Bytham River, to Neolithic monuments such as the causeway camp at Husbands Bosworth and the county-wide scatter of later prehistoric and Roman settlements.
 The dominant legacy of Roman occupation is the Roman roads that cross the County - Watling Street, Fosse Way and Ermine Street.
 In terms of above ground heritage, the buildings in the County range from 13th century manorial complex at Donington le Heath to the 15-17th century remains at Grace Dieu Priory to the industrial revolution settlements and areas that are now Conservation Areas.
+The County also possesses a rich historic landscape reflecting local character and traditions of agriculture and other land use.